opensearch-project/documentation-website/_security/configuration/tls.md

 Name | Description
 :--- | :---
 `plugins.security.ssl.transport.enable_openssl_if_available` | Enable OpenSSL on the transport layer if available.
 Optional.
-Default is true.
+Default is `true`.
 `plugins.security.ssl.http.enable_openssl_if_available` | Enable OpenSSL on the REST layer if available.
 Optional.
-Default is true.
+Default is `true`.

 {% comment %}
 1. Install [OpenSSL 1.1.0](https://www.openssl.org/community/binaries.html) on every node.